Billy & Sandra Stinson

 About Us is the work of a band playing, for want of a better phrase, intelligent pop-rock, particularly the material on side one, with imaginative arrangements and skilful playing, although by the end, the album has slightly outstayed its welcome; I could certainly have done without either Down Time Blooze or the aforementioned Brother Louie, but these are minor quibbles.
 Brown's Mellotron work on the album is occasional but effective, with some really quite full-on string parts on the few relevant tracks; Hey France is particularly good, with a quite unique chorus chord sequence.
 All in all, well worth the effort, given the well below-par sleeve pic.
 Well, would you buy a used album from these men?

 Brown left after the album's release, leaving vocalist/bassist Ian Lloyd to reassemble the band as Ian Lloyd & Stories, releasing Traveling Underground later in '73.
-The loss of Brown as a songwriter is immediately apparent, although the album does have its moments, mostly on side two.
-New recruit Ken Bichel's Mellotron work is, again, only occasional, but he lays it on pretty thickly on Darling and the album's 'epic', Earthbound/Freefall, with choir and strings, and possibly brass on Darling, although it's only barely audible on Stories Untold.
+The loss of Brown as a songwriter is immediately apparent, although the album certainly has its moments, mostly on side two.
+New recruit Ken Bichel plays Mellotron on three tracks, with choir, strings and brass parts on opener Bridges (aided by Les Fradkin) and choirs and strings on the album's 'epic', Earthbound/Freefall, although the strings on Stories Untold are only barely audible.

 Garden of Forgotten Ideals (1999, 67.52) ***½/T½